 |Pet insurance costs for 15 popular dog breeds|

 |Pembroke Welsh Corgi||$76||$909|

 |SOURCE: AdvisorSmith, which got quote estimates for a 5-year-old animal with no pre-existing conditions for 15 popular dog breeds.
 Premiums based on up to $10,000 in annual coverage at 70% reimbursement with a $250 deductible.
 Twelve insurers were surveyed on costs for dogs in 25 of the most populated U.S. cities, from Los Angeles, Chicago, and Las Vegas to New York City and Philadelphia, and from Seattle and Indianapolis to Houston and Phoenix.
 The data were released in 2021.|

-Why costs differ so much by breed
+Why do dog insurance costs differ so much by breed?

 Bulldogs, including the English and French breeds on the list, are “brachycephalic” (or short-headed) dogs.
 According to the Humane Society, "the structure of their bodies means that dogs of these breeds often suffer from health issues ranging from breathing problems to heatstroke; many of them can’t exercise for long without collapsing."

 AdvisorSmith generally found higher premiums by breed than did our own price survey, probably because of differences in the coverage used to gather quotes.
-Deductibles are among the factors that most affect pet premiums, we’ve found, and the site chose a relatively low deductible of $250, compared with the $500 amount we selected, plus a fairly high annual limit of $10,000, rather than the $5,000 limit.
+Pet insurance deductibles are one of the factors that most affect premiums, and the site chose a relatively low deductible of $250, compared with the $500 amount we selected.
+It also used a fairly high annual limit of $10,000, while we chose a moderate $5,000 limit.